Skip to content

 bash

-sudo virsh shutdown ubuntu-noble
+sudo virsh shutdown <YOUR-VM-NAME>

-sudo virsh start ubuntu-noble
+sudo virsh start <YOUR-VM-NAME>

 Check vm status